itsjavi/supereffective.gg/README.md

     - `lib`: services and utilities specific to this domain
   - `hooks`: generic hooks
   - `lib`: generic libraries and services, or services that are not specific to a domain
-    - `pokedata`: helpers to fetch the static data from the dataset CDN, and types
+    - `data-client`: helpers to fetch the static data from the dataset CDN, and types
     - `mailer`: mail client abstraction supporting `local-fs` and `resend.com`
     - `mdx`: helpers to extract and load MDX content from a directory
     - `patreon`: Patreon API client abstraction